White Argentines: Demographics

+Ethnic map of Argentina and the rest of the Southern Cone.

+Argentines from Santa Fe de la Vera Cruz during the 2022 World Cup.

 There is no official census data on the number of people in the Argentine Republic who have a predominantly or totally European or West Asian ancestry, only natives and blacks are counted.

 In 1778, a census was conducted to determine the number of people living in the current Argentine area of the Viceroyalty of the Río de la Plata.
 According to this census, Argentina had only 185,920 inhabitants, of which 37.54% (about 69,804 people) were white.

 It is estimated that the percentage of White Argentines increases in the provinces that received a significant percentage of immigrants at the beginning of the 20th century and those that already had a white majority in the viceregal era.
 Although there are white people in almost all of Argentina, the provinces of Argentine Northwest have a percentage somewhat lower than the national average.